 Office #: Crown Center 525

-Kyle Roberts (Williams College, BA '95; University of Pennsylvania, MA, PhD '07) is Assistant Professor of Public History and New Media in the History Department and Director of the Center for Textual Studies and Digital Humanities at Loyola University Chicago.
+Kyle Roberts (Williams College, BA '95; University of Pennsylvania, MA, PhD '07) is Associate Professor of Public History and New Media in the History Department and Director of the Center for Textual Studies and Digital Humanities at Loyola University Chicago.
 He teaches courses on public history, digital humanities, religion, and North America and the Atlantic World in the seventeenth, eighteenth, and nineteenth centuries.
 He is the Project Director of the Jesuit Libraries Project, an initiative to recreate Loyola's first library catalogue in a virtual library system, and the Jesuit Libraries Provenance Project, a virtual archive and participatory community dedicated to the study the history of acquisition and use of books in Jesuit colleges, houses, and universities.
 In 2016, he won the Edwin T. and Vivijeanne F. Sujack Award for Teaching Excellence, the highest honor for teaching in the College, and in 2017, the Sujack Master Researcher Award.

 Professor Roberts’ scholarship explores the intersection of religion, urbanization, and print culture in the eighteenth and nineteenth-century Atlantic World.
-His first book, Evangelical Gotham: Religion and the Making of New York City, 1783-1860 (Chicago, forthcoming, October 2016), explores the underappreciated role the religious played in shaping the growth of the modernizing American city and won the 2015 Dixon Ryan Fox Manuscript Prize from the New York State Historical Association.
+His first book, Evangelical Gotham: Religion and the Making of New York City, 1783-1860 (Chicago, 2016), explores the underappreciated role the religious played in shaping the growth of the modernizing American city and won the 2015 Dixon Ryan Fox Manuscript Prize from the New York State Historical Association.
 Evangelical Gotham uses a broad range of source material and cutting-edge digital technologies to understand the urban religion of antebellum Evangelicals.
 As a postdoctoral fellow at Queen Mary, University of London from 2009-2011, he worked with a team of researchers, archivists, and technical advisors to create Dissenting Academies Online: Virtual Library System, an innovative reconstruction of the holdings and borrowings of the leading English dissenting academies.
 He is the co-editor, with Stephen Schloesser, of Crossings and Dwellings: Restored Jesuits, Women Religious, American Experience 1814-2014 (Brill, forthcoming 2017) and, with Mark Towsey, of Before the Public Library: Reading, Community, and Identity in the Atlantic World, 1650-1850 (Brill, forthcoming 2017).
-He is at work on a second book based on the Jesuit Libraries Projects that explores the intersection of urban Catholicism and print in the nineteenth-century Midwest.
+He is at work on a book based on the Jesuit Libraries Projects that explores the intersection of urban Catholicism and print in the nineteenth-century Midwest.
 He is also the author of several past and forthcoming articles and essays on library, book, and urban religious history.
 His 2010 article “Rethinking The New-England Primer,” won the 2013 Schiller Prize from the Bibliographical Society of America.